-The separate financial statements were compiled according to the standards and on the definitions given by IFRIC as released on 31 December 2020, which have been in force ever since.
+The consolidated financial statements were prepared according to the standards and on the definitions given by IFRIC as released on and in force since released on 31 December 2020.

 The financial statements have been compiled on the basis of the direct cost principle, with the exception of the cases where IFRS requires the application of a different method of measurement, as described in the accounting policy.